 ONE reacts: Leaders set out to tackle the global education emergency

-Leaders from Senegal, Malawi, France and Norway gathered at the UN today to set out the financing effort needed to seize an historic opportunity and tackle the global education emergency
+Leaders from Senegal, Malawi, France, and Norway gathered at the UN today to set out the financing effort needed to seize a historic opportunity and tackle the global education emergency.

 NEW YORK (September 20, 2017) — Today, leaders from Senegal and France announced they will co-host a replenishment for the Global Partnership for Education in February 2018.
 Alongside leaders from Malawi and Norway, and education activists including Malala Yousafzai, Presidents Sall and Macron set out a new global agenda to deliver the financing needed to overturn the global education crisis and reach the sustainable development goal for education (SDG4).